Hiring a Lawyer to Defend Against a Collection Lawsuit

 If you want to hire an attorney to represent you in a creditor lawsuit, here's where to start.

-Therefore, it's important that you contact an attorney immediately to discuss your rights and whether defending the lawsuit is in your best interests.
+The court could enter a judgment against you if you don't respond.
+So, it's crucial that you contact an attorney immediately to discuss your rights and whether defending the lawsuit is in your best interests.

-How do you go about finding a lawyer who is familiar with debt collection lawsuits and would be a good fit for you?
+How do you find a lawyer familiar with debt collection lawsuits?
 Here are some places to look:

 Referrals from other lawyers.
-A good place to start is to ask any other lawyers who've helped you in the past.
+An excellent place to start is to ask any other lawyers who've helped you in the past.
 Most attorneys are more than happy to make a referral to someone who can help.

 Referrals from friends or family.
 You might also consider asking relatives or friends for the names of lawyers they trust.